 - With six different account type options, pricing at HotForex varies greatly by account type.
-At best, HotForex's pricing is slightly better than the industry standard; however, pricing still trails low-cost leaders such as CMC Markets and FOREX.com.
+HotForex's pricing is slightly better than the industry average; however, pricing still trails low-cost leaders such as CMC Markets and IG.

 |Offering of Investments|